 We all know what it is like to feel stressed – being under pressure is usually a normal part of life.
-But over the last year, now more than ever, some of us are finding ourselves overwhelmed by stress.
+But some of us are finding ourselves overwhelmed by stress.
 This can lead to mental health problems or exacerbate existing problems, cause exhaustion, physical illness and impact on every aspect of your life.

-Recent research by the Stress Management Society has identified that 65% of people in the UK have felt more stressed since the COVID-19 restrictions began in March 2020.
+Research by the Stress Management Society identified that 65% of people in the UK felt more stressed since the COVID-19 restrictions began in March 2020.

 There’s a close relationship between sleep and mental health.
 Living with a mental health problem can affect how well you sleep, and poor sleep can have a negative impact on your mental health.
 It can easily become a vicious cycle, especially when routines are disrupted and motivation is poor.

 Here are our top tips to help you improve your sleep

 Help get the body ready for sleep by practising some deep belly breathing.
 This can help switch on the body’s parasympathetic nervous system, getting the body into a more relaxed state.
 You could try placing both hands on the belly, and taking a slow long breath through the nose, and breathing out through the mouth.
 You might start to extend the out-breath, and even let it out with an audible “aaah”….
 Try this just after you’ve got into bed for about five minutes.

 It can be hard to switch off the mind when we go to bed, particularly if it’s been busy all day.
 Why not keep a notebook next to the bed, and write down whatever is filling your head.
 It might be stuff that has happened during the day, or a list of what you need to do the next day.
 After that, you might also jot dot two or three nice or positive things from your day.
 Keeping a grateful or positivity diary can really help your wellbeing.

 Kick the caffeine and ditch the drink!